Roadmap

 Action Description

-• Provide consistent funding for Washington Builds to enable the launch and expansion of clean buildings financing tools statewide.
-Continued investment will allow Washington Builds to deploy affordable financing to consumers at scale, attract private capital by derisking clean buildings investments, and coordinate clean buildings financing efforts.
+• Provide consistent funding for Washington Builds green bank to enable the launch and expansion of clean buildings financing tools statewide.
+Continued investment will allow Washington Builds to deploy affordable financing to building owners and tenants at scale, attract private capital by de-risking clean buildings investments, and coordinate clean buildings financing efforts.

 • Per capita funding from successful green banks in New York and Connecticut points to a target of $400 million- $1 billion for Washington Builds.